fsmv/in.go/README.md

 ## Installing

-Just run `go build in.go` and move the `in` binary into ~/bin or ~/.local/bin
+Just run `GOGC=off go build in.go` and move the `in` binary into ~/bin or ~/.local/bin

-You can change the constants at the top or edit the function to customize the appearance of the progress bar!
+Disabling the garbage collector is optional, but it's fun to do it, since this program only allocates a constant amount of data.
+If you don't disable it, it will probably still never be triggered to run.

 ## License